trychlos/TheToolsProject-Perl/README.md

     Even if the stdout console output can be highly configured, all informations, results, warnings, errors and logged and kept.
 No information is neither lost (though can be archived).

-- manage several services spanned on several nodes, for several environments.
+- manage several services, for several environments.

     Configuration files are outside of the code and well separated.